citp/privacy-policy-historical/a/ab/abs/abs.gov.au.md

-> *The following text is extracted and transformed from the abs.gov.au privacy policy that was archived on 2014-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230214220id_/http%3A//www.abs.gov.au/websitedbs/D3310114.nsf/Home/Privacy%3Fopendocument%23from-banner%3DGB) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the abs.gov.au privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627002636id_/http%3A//www.abs.gov.au/websitedbs/D3310114.nsf/Home/Privacy%3Fopendocument%23from-banner%3DGB) for the most accurate reproduction.*

 # ABS Privacy Policy

 **ABOUT THIS PRIVACY POLICY**

 This privacy policy sets out the personal information handling practices of the Australian Bureau of Statistics (ABS).
-As an Australian Government agency, we comply with our obligations under the [Privacy Act 1988](http://www.comlaw.gov.au/Details/C2013C00482) (Privacy Act) and handle your personal information in accordance with the Australian Privacy Principles (APPs).
+As an Australian Government agency, we comply with our obligations under the [_Privacy Act 1988_](http://www.comlaw.gov.au/Details/C2014C00757) (Privacy Act) and handle your personal information in accordance with the Australian Privacy Principles (APPs).
 The APPs regulate how we may collect, use, disclose and store your personal information, and how you may access and correct the personal information that we hold about you.

 **OUR PERSONAL INFORMATION HANDLING PRACTICES**

-We handle your personal information when performing our functions under the [Australian Bureau of Statistics Act 1975](http://www.comlaw.gov.au/Details/C2014C00618) (ABS Act) and the [Census and Statistics Act 1905](http://www.comlaw.gov.au/Details/C2006C00178) (Census and Statistics Act).
+We handle your personal information when performing our functions under the [_Australian Bureau of Statistics Act 1975_](http://www.comlaw.gov.au/Details/C2014C00618) (ABS Act) and the [_Census and Statistics Act 1905_](http://www.comlaw.gov.au/Details/C2006C00178) (Census and Statistics Act).
 For further information about the legislated functions of the ABS, please see [ABS Legislative Framework](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/ABS+Legislative+Framework).

 Your personal information collected by the ABS under the authority of the Census and Statistics Act is protected by additional secrecy provisions.
 The Census and Statistics Act secrecy provisions contain standards, rules and obligations for the collection, use and disclosure of information (which may include personal information) which operate alongside the requirements of the Privacy Act.
 The Census and Statistics Act prohibits the disclosure of your personal information, except in the case when it is returned to the person from whom the ABS collected the information or, in certain circumstances, where the data needs to be queried with a contact person from the business that the data is about.
 As a result, your personal information remains confidential to the ABS.